Skip Ribbon Commands

 About Indemnity Deposits:

-• At this point, the Cashier will request that the Finance Department refund the indemnity back to the payee.
+• At this point, the Cashier will request that the Finance Department refund the indemnity back to the permit holder.
 They will in turn mail out the refund cheque to the address that was given at the time the indemnity was paid.
 This process can take approximately two weeks.
 The refund cheque will not be issued over the counter.

 Engineering Department

-350 City Hall Square West, 3rd Floor
+350 City Hall Square West, 2nd Floor, Suite 210

 Windsor, Ontario